GoshBJosh/Spamurai_Browser/README.md

 Just like a standard ad-blocker, this app removes advertisements from the pages we browse.

-But the goal of Spamurai is to reward sites who've built a relationship with their audience.
+But the goal of Spamurai™ is to reward sites who've built a relationship with their audience.

 This means allowing ads on sites you repeatedly visit.
 This will hopefully encourage sites to produce content worth coming back for.
 And to give users a way to financially